Right Arm Pain: 14 Causes, What It Means & Treatment

 When effort is repetitive, especially in people whose work involves moving their arms, such as teachers who write on the board, machine workers, musicians or athletes, it is possible to have Work-Related Musculoskeletal Disorder (WRMSD), also known as Repetitive Stress Injury (RSI).

-What to do: To prevent this type of injury, you should consult a doctor and physiotherapist about correct postures that are appropriate for you.
+How to treat: To prevent this type of injury, you should consult a doctor and physiotherapist about correct postures that are appropriate for you.
 You should avoid over-exerting the affected arm.
 When pain is felt, the doctor may recommend anti-inflammatory medication and rest.

 2. Tendonitis